SuperOfficeDocs/superoffice-docs/docs/en/customer-center/learn/link-form.md

 title: How to link a web form to the Customer centre
 description: In this how-to guide, you will learn how to use a web form.
 author: Bergfrid Dias
-so.date: 03.20.2023
+date: 03.20.2023
-keywords: form, Customer Center so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: form, Customer Center
+topic: howto
+audience: settings
+audience_tooltip: Settings and maintenance
 language: en
 ---